-How do you think the executive director can provide support to the board, the executive committee and the other committees?
+How do you think the Executive Director can provide support to the board, the executive committee and the other committees?

 What do you think this role requires from the executive committee?

 Have you ever maintained a list of the membership for an organization?